AliahG97/Food-App/README.md

 -Store Locator: The store locator is an anchored link within a button that goes to a pre-filled Google Maps search of 'grocery store' so that when the user clicks the button, it will add in the user's longitude and latitude to then provide a list of the nearest grocery stores currently open.

+- Dark Mode: Weather the user wants a darker display that's easy on the eyes, or a bright vibrant display, they can select darkor light mode with the toggle at the top of the page.

 ## Usage
 Working professionals and/or student typically has early mornings, fast-paced routines, long hours at work or school, trying to maintain a healthy diet, and going to bed at a reasonable hour isn't easy, a bit of time to cook to eat healthy, but not enough time or energy to think about what to cook for dinner every day.
 The user can enter the main ingredients they want to use, for example, chicken, rice, and broccoli.
 10 options of meals that include chicken, rice, and broccoli.
 If they are missing ingredients, they can search for more ingredients to make it more specific to the ingredients they already have.
 The alternative is to click the grocery store locator button and find the nearest open grocery store for the missing ingredients.